 Shopping and Souvenirs

 Just walking around the center of town, from the main station to Česká, you will see many bookstores, clothes shops, and toy stores.
 Barvič a Novotný is a beautiful Austro-Hungarian bookstore, surrounded by clothes shops.
-Nearby is Luta, which offers a wide variety of traditional hand-made goods, which make great souvenirs to bring back home.
+Near the old theatre on Malinosvké Square is Dřevěné Hračky, which offers a wide variety of traditional wooden hand-made toys, which make great souvenirs to bring back home.
 There is also a little shop with a great selection of all kinds of puzzles of various complexities on the main square (Náměstí Svobody).

 All in all, Brno has a lot to offer, including a lot of things you won’t see anywhere else.
 So make the most of it while you are here for the VGS Invited Talks.